elastic/kibana/rfcs/text/0018_timeslider.md

 ![Timeslider version 2](../images/timeslider/v2.png)

-Details on this compinent are beyond the scope of this RFC.
+Details on this phase 2 are beyond the scope of this RFC.

 ## 2.2 The timeslider UX React-component (phase 1)